ADD CONDITION

 Patient Counseling

-Healthcare providers must emphasize the need for aseptic technique during both single and multiple entries and withdrawals from all containers.
-When diluting or dissolving drugs, patients should be instructed to mix thoroughly and use the solution promptly.
-It is important to inform patients that reconstituted solutions of drugs for injection should not be stored unless specifically directed by the manufacturer of the solute.
+When diluting or dissolving drugs, healthcare providers should advise patients to mix the solutions thoroughly and to use them promptly.
+It is important to inform patients not to store reconstituted solutions of drugs for injection unless specifically directed by the manufacturer of the solute.
+Lastly, patients should be cautioned not to use the solution unless it is clear and the seal is intact.

 Storage and Handling